amit-sharma/chatgpt-causality-pairs/README.md

 2. Follow the protocol above to construct a prompt and get answers from ChatGPT.
 3. Update the first two columns of results.txt and then rerun compute_benchmark_accuracy.ipynb notebook.

+**WARNING**: ChatGPT is a large language model and has no guarantee of providing the correct causality direction.
+Answers from ChatGPT or this repo should not be considered causal and we provide these results only for the purpose of exploratory research.
+In practice, we expect that domain experts will need to verify such results before using the inferred causal relationships for any downstream application.